Star Wars: Episode I – The Phantom Menace: Development

-While writing the original Star Wars film, Lucas decided the story was too vast to be covered in one film.
+While writing the original Star Wars film (1977), George Lucas decided the story was too vast to be covered in one film.
 He introduced a wider story arc that could be told in sequels if it became successful.
 He negotiated a contract that allowed him to make two sequels, and over time created an elaborate backstory to aid his writing process.
-While writing the second film The Empire Strikes Back, Lucas considered directions in which to take the story.
+While writing the second film, The Empire Strikes Back (1980), Lucas considered directions in which to take the story.
 In the original trilogy, Darth Vader was revealed to have been Anakin Skywalker, a once-powerful Jedi Knight, and a traitor to the Jedi Order.
 With this backstory in place, Lucas decided that the movies would work best as a trilogy.
-In the trilogy's final episode, Return of the Jedi, Vader is redeemed through an act of sacrifice for Luke.
+In the trilogy's final episode, Return of the Jedi (1983), Vader is redeemed through an act of sacrifice for Luke.

 Throughout the 1980s, Lucas said he had no desire to return to Star Wars and had canceled his sequel trilogy by the time of Return of the Jedi.
 However, because Lucas had developed most of the backstory, the idea of prequels continued to fascinate him.
 In the early 1990s, Star Wars saw a resurgence in popularity in the wake of Dark Horse's comic line and Timothy Zahn's trilogy of novels.
 Lucas saw that there was still a large audience for his idea of a prequel trilogy, and with the development of special effects generated with computer-generated imagery (CGI), Lucas considered returning to his saga and directing the film.
 In October 1993, it was announced in Variety and other sources that he would be making the prequels.
 Lucas began outlining the story; Anakin Skywalker rather than Obi-Wan Kenobi would be the protagonist, and the series would be a tragedy examining Darth Vader's origins.
 A relic of the original outline was that Anakin would, like his son, grow up on Tatooine.
 Lucas also began to change the prequels' timeline relative to the original series; instead of filling in the tangential history, they would form the beginning of a long story that started with Anakin's childhood and ended with his death.
 This was the final step toward turning the franchise into a saga.